The Country & People of Mauritania

 Aziz resigned from the military and the government in Apr., 2009, in order to run for president; Senate President Ba Mamadou Mbare became interim head of state.
 In June, 2009, a settlement negotiated as a prelude to new elections led to the formation of a power-sharing government that included military- and opposition-appointed members; as part of the agreement Abdallahi appointed the interim government and then officially resigned as president.
 The presidential election in July resulted in a victory for Aziz, with more than 52% of the vote, but the main opposition candidates rejected the results.

-General information, cities, towns, municipalities, places, flag, maps, useful Information....
+Cities, towns, municipalities, places, flag, maps, useful Information....

 Business